Senegal's president-elect pledges to fight corruption after a stunning victory for the 44-year-old | Politics

 - Senegal

 "I pledge to govern with humility and transparency, and to fight corruption at all levels.
-I pledge to devote myself fully to rebuilding our institutions," he said, restating promises made during his campaign.
+I pledge to devote myself fully to rebuilding our institutions," he said during his first speech on Monday night as president-elect, restating promises made during his campaign.

+Celebrations erupted around the capital Monday evening as news of Faye's victory spread, but calm returned on Tuesday and citizens went about their normal business.
+Mamadou Diakhaté, a 32-year-old market vendor from Dakar's suburbs, said he was relieved that elections had been peaceful and that life could resume after months of uncertainty.

-While official results of Sunday's vote were not yet available, the other front-runner — the former prime minister who was backed by incumbent President Macky Sall — had conceded defeat.
-Sall followed with congratulations, also naming Faye as the winner.
+"We hope the new president will not disappoint," Diakhaté said Tuesday.
+"The young have a lot of hope in him."
+While official results of Sunday's vote are not expected until Friday, the other front-runner — former Prime Minister Amadou Ba who was backed by incumbent President Macky Sall — conceded defeat based on clear margins in preliminary results.
+Ba and Sall both congratulated Faye and named him the winner.

-The election followed months of unrest ignited by Faye and Sonko's arrest last year, and concerns that the president would seek a third term in office despite constitutional term limits.
+The election followed months of unrest ignited by the arrests last year of Sonko and Faye, and concerns that the president would seek a third term in office despite constitutional term limits.
 The violence shook Senegal's reputation as a stable democracy in a region that has seen a wave of coups.
 Rights groups said dozens were killed in the protests, while some 1,000 people were jailed.

+Sall sought to delay the election until December but that move was blocked by the country's constitutional court, and the government was forced to allow an election to go forward this month.

-Considered the anti-establishment candidate, Faye's campaign messages of economic reform and anti-corruption resonated with the youth.
+Faye was considered an anti-establishment candidate, and his campaign messages of economic reform and anti-corruption resonated with the youth.
 Almost a third of young people are unemployed with thousands risking their lives on dangerous journeys in search of jobs in the West.

+Abibatou Fall, a 25-year-old unemployed tourism graduate, said she was praying that the incoming president can improve the economy and create jobs.

 On Monday night, Faye outlined some early foreign policy priorities, which included reforming the troubled West African regional bloc known as ECOWAS.

 Faye's roots lie in a small town in central Senegal.
-He is a practicing Muslim and has two wives.
+He is a practising Muslim and has two wives.
 Ahead of Sunday's election, Faye published a declaration of his assets, and called on other candidates to do the same.
 It lists a home in Dakar, and land outside the capital and in his hometown.
-His bank accounts hold roughly $6,600.
+His bank accounts hold roughly USD 6,600.

 After studying law and graduating from Senegal's National School of Administration in 2004, Faye became a tax inspector.
 This was when he met Sonko, also a tax inspector, and joined his newly-formed party PASTEF.
 He quickly became a prominent figure in the party and was named general secretary in 2021.